The Journal of Hellenic Studies

 The Journal of Hellenic Studies is an annual peer-reviewed academic journal covering research in Hellenic studies.
 It also publishes reviews of recent books of importance to Hellenic studies.
 It was established in 1880 and is published by Cambridge University Press on behalf of the Society for the Promotion of Hellenic Studies.
 The editor-in-chief is Lin Foxhall (University of Liverpool).
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 0.1.

 Editors

-The following persons have been editors-in-chief of the journal:
+The following have been editors-in-chief of the journal: